eerieA/steam-reviews-analysis/README.md

 ### Package sizes

 The largest one would be PyTorch with CUDA 118.
-Check `venv/Lib/site-packages/torch/lib` and you will see several large files there.
+Check your `./venv/Lib/site-packages/torch/lib` and you will see several large files there.
 For me the total was about 5 gb.

 The second largest probably will be the transformer model, which can be from ~300 mb to ~1.2 gb or more.